Is It Safe to Travel to Cameroon in 2026?

 Far North Region

-Do Not Travel due to crime, kidnapping, and terrorism.
+Do Not Travel due to risk of terrorism, unrest, crime, kidnapping, and improvised explosive devices (IEDs).

 Northwest Region

-Do Not Travel due to armed violence, crime, and kidnapping.
+Do Not Travel due to risk of terrorism, unrest, crime, kidnapping, and improvised explosive devices (IEDs).

 Southwest Region

-Do Not Travel due to armed violence, crime, and kidnapping.
+Do Not Travel due to risk of terrorism, unrest, crime, kidnapping, and improvised explosive devices (IEDs).

 Safety and Stability Ratings